Partnering for energy efficiency in Indigenous communities

 Can homes be more efficient and comfortable?

-We collaborate with Indigenous Peoples to understand the energy-efficiency improvements needed in specific communities.
-In general, most band homes and community buildings are typical of First Nations housing between the 1960s and 1980s.
+In general, most homes and community buildings in Indigenous communities are typical of First Nations’ housing built between the 1960s and 1980s.
 During that time, construction occurred with little consideration for energy efficiency.
+We work together with Indigenous community members to understand what energy-efficiency improvements are needed in specific communities and how FortisBC’s programs and rebates can assist with managing the costs of the improvements.

-Taking advantage of our funding support, the Osoyoos Indian Band provided energy evaluations for all homes on reserve, the results of which determined the retrofits needed for each home.
+By accessing our funding support, the Osoyoos Indian Band provided energy evaluations for all on-reserve housing, the results of which determined the retrofits needed for each home.
 The Band also received rebates* for insulation, air sealing, heat pumps, heat pump water heaters and appliances.
 Read how the Osoyoos Indian Band and others found unique ways to improve energy efficiency in their homes.

 Rebates for homes